NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/cloud_user_guide.rst

             may create a cloud help desk ticket to remove it.
 Only Parallel Works Cloud administrator can remove this storage.

-            .. rubric:: How do I find my project’s object storage [aka bucket or block storage] and access keys from Parallel Works?[\ `edit </index.php?title=FAQ&action=edit&section=74>`__\ ]
+- How do I find my project’s object storage [aka bucket or block storage] and access keys from Parallel Works?[\ `edit </index.php?title=FAQ&action=edit&section=74>`__\ ]
                :name: how-do-i-find-my-projects-object-storage-aka-bucket-or-block-storage-and-access-keys-from-parallel-worksedit